Programs For Troubled Teens and Families From Ohio

 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls takes a different, more personalized approach to helping troubled teens in our program.
-Unlike so many other programs for troubled teens, Asheville Academy for Girls provides a therapeutic boarding school experience to ensure that a girl can take all the time she needs to heal, without losing a beat academically.
-Asheville Academy for Girls integrates academics and therapy to help Ohio girls get the most out of their experience.
+Asheville Academy takes a different, more personalized approach to helping troubled teens in our program.
+Unlike so many other programs for troubled teens, Asheville Academy provides a therapeutic boarding school experience to ensure that a girl can take all the time she needs to heal, without losing a beat academically.
+Asheville Academy integrates academics and therapy to help Ohio girls get the most out of their experience.

 Young girls learn more than just class curriculum in a school environment.
 However, a school environment can also be full of negative experiences, like bullying, academic troubles, and low self-esteem, for many young girls.
 Many of these negative experiences that Ohio girls face fly under the radar in traditional school environments.